catseye/Fountain/README.md

 TODO
 ----

-### Syntax

-*   Allow multiple newlines after a comment.
-*   If there is non-whitespace text remaining after parsing the grammar, make that a syntax error instead of just ignoring it.

 ### Semantics

 *   Inc, dec, gt, lt, should take either a variable or an integer on the RHS.